OMNIALowCode/omnia3/docs/pages/omnia3/Tutorials/omnia3_connectortutorial.md

 ## 4. CRUD operations

-1. Access Omnia homepage, select the tenant where you are going to model and you will be redirected to the modeling area.
+1. Access OMNIA homepage, select the tenant where you are going to model and you will be redirected to the modeling area.

 2. Through the left side menu, create a new Data Source by accessing the option ***Data Sources / Add new*** on the top right side.
 Set its Name as "*CSVSource*", Behaviour Runtime and Data Access Runtime as *"External"*.